yogesh-sindam/Terraform/README.md

 terraform destory -target=module
-terraform taint resource_name.resource_local_name  # destroy and create the resource terraform refresh # refresh the state file with actual state terraform refresh --target=moudle.aws_instance.loacl_name ## we can refresh module by targeting terraform workspace show [to check the workspace] terraform workspace new workspace_name [new workspace] terraform workspace list [list of all workspcaes]
+terraform taint resource_name.resource_local_name  # destroy and create the resource terraform refresh # refresh the state file with actual state terraform refresh --target=moudle.aws_instance.loacl_name ## we can refresh module by targeting workspace will help to create resource in multiple env/account terraform workspace show [to check the workspace] terraform workspace new workspace_name [new workspace] terraform workspace list [list of all workspcaes]